CLICK HERE to download Michael's resume.

 Michael is the founding artistic director of The Script@Stage74, a new musical development program dedicated to fostering artists while giving back to the surrounding community.
 In the inaugural season he directed readings of musicals by Naomi Matlow & Teresa Lotz, James Presson & Alexander Sage Oyen, and Matthew Russell & Madeline Myers.

-Michael is an SDC Associate Member, a member of the Lincoln Center Theater Directors Lab, a participant in the SDCF Observership Program, an alumni of Interlochen Center for the Arts, and holds a BFA in Musical Theatre from Emerson College.
+Michael is a member of the Lincoln Center Theater Directors Lab, a past participant in the SDCF Observership Program, an alumni of Interlochen Center for the Arts, and holds a BFA in Musical Theatre from Emerson College.